Krysti's Music Studio

 Krysti began taking piano lessons at the age of 7, and has been teaching private lessons since high school in 2001.
 A member of Music Teacher’s National Association, Schey regularly attends national and regional pedagogy conferences.
 In 2008 Schey received the MTNA Student Achievement Award for her efforts and promise in private teaching.
 From 2011-2016, Krysti was the OhioMTA Independent Music Teacher's Forum (IMTF) Chair.
 In 2014 Krysti became Nationally certified as a piano instructor through MTNA.
 In 2017 Krysti was the Middle West District of OMTA's President.
 Krysti continues to enjoy participating in district teacher meetings & events.

-She plays piano and guitar at Rockport United Methodist Church on Sunday mornings.
-She currently resides in Bluffton, Ohio with her husband, Phil Schey, their sons "KC" and "RA", and their cat Whitney.
+She plays piano and guitar at Rockport Community Bible Church on Sunday mornings.
+She currently resides in Bluffton, Ohio with her husband, Phil Schey, and their five children and cat, Whitney.

 Picture